pedrosegarra/DAW/docs/Unidad 6/Ud6_05_usobasico.md

 Cada cambio es etiquetado por un hash, para poder regresar a ese momento del estado del proyecto se usa la orden `git checkout`.
 Prueba con el hash de tu primer commit.

     $ git checkout e19f2c1
-    Note: checking out 'e19f2c1'.
+    Note: switching to 'e19f2c1'.

     You are in 'detached HEAD' state.
-You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.
+You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by switching back to a branch.

-    If you want to create a new branch to retain commits you create, you may do so (now or later) by using -c with the checkout command again.
+    If you want to create a new branch to retain commits you create, you may do so (now or later) by using -c with the switch command.
 Example:

-      git checkout -c new_branch_name
+    git switch -c <new-branch-name>

-    HEAD is now at e19f2c1...
-Creación del proyecto
+    Or undo this operation with:

-    $ cat hola.php
+    git switch -

-    <?php
+    urn off this advice by setting config variable advice.detachedHead to false

-    echo "Hello, World\n";
+    HEAD is now at e19f2c1 Parametrización del programa

 Hemos vuelto a aquí: